grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 The amount of CPU you need depends on your test files (sometimes called test script).
 Regardless of the test file, you can assume that large tests require a significant amount of CPU power.
 We recommend that you size the machine to have at least 20% idle cycles (up to 80% used by k6, 20% idle).
-If k6 uses 100% to generate load, it won't have enough CPU to measure the responses correctly.
-This may cause the result metrics to have a much larger response time than in reality.
+If k6 uses 100% of the CPU to generate load, the test will experience throttling limits, and this may cause the result metrics to have a much larger response time than in reality.

 ### Memory